Cognitive distortion: Fallacy of change

 Relying on social control to obtain cooperative actions from another person.
 The underlying assumption of this thinking style is that one's happiness depends on the actions of others.
-The fallacy of change also assumes that other people should change to suit one's own interests automatically and/or that it is fair to pressure them to change.
+The fallacy of change also assumes that other people should change to suit one's own interests automatically, and/or that it is fair to pressure them to change.
 It may be present in most abusive relationships in which partners' "visions" of each other are tied into the belief that happiness, love, trust, and perfection would just occur once they or the other person change aspects of their beings.

 Minimizing-mislabeling

 Magnification and minimization

 Giving proportionally greater weight to a perceived failure, weakness or threat, or lesser weight to a perceived success, strength or opportunity, so that the weight differs from that assigned by others, such as "making a mountain out of a molehill".
-In depressed clients, often the positive characteristics of other people are exaggerated and their negative characteristics are understated.
+In depressed clients, often the positive characteristics of other people are exaggerated, and their negative characteristics are understated.

-Catastrophizing – Giving greater weight to the worst possible outcome, however unlikely, or experiencing a situation as unbearable or impossible when it is just uncomfortable.
+Catastrophizing is a form of magnification where one gives greater weight to the worst possible outcome, however unlikely, or experiences a situation as unbearable or impossible when it is just uncomfortable.